 As a female who’s been nervous about traveling india alone, I feel surprisingly safe here.
 Waves tickling my feet, a pineapple lassi in hand, I look out at the beach.
 Female travelers in swimwear (…and not saris), …even the cows are catching their daily dose of sand and rays.

-That’s why, Tara, a native Kolkatan, is back in Goa for a six-month stint of work at one of Baga beachside restaurants, Shining Star.
+That’s why, Tara, a native Kolkatan, is back in Goa for a six-month stint of work at one of Baga’s beachside restaurants, Shining Star.
 I asked Tara for his perspective of some of the well-known cities in India.
 Tara didn’t waste any words.

 Mumbai.
 Too busy.
 Bangalore.
 Nice, clean, posh.
 Home of the venerable IT industry.
 Delhi.
 Full of cheaters (they cheat even locals!).
 Kolkata.
 Nice but old.
-Some houses have been there over a 100 years and are still standing (just maybe not upright).
+Some houses have been there for over a 100 years and are still standing (just maybe not upright).

 In the few days I’ve been here, Goa has been a respite from the craziness of Mumbai.
 But Goa is also nothing what I imagined it to be like.
 Being from Hawaii, I know crowded tourist beaches and mellow local ones.
 I did not find the beaches in Goa to be particularly stunning like Thailand or lovely and clean like Hawaii.
 They seemed purposeful for the entertaining activities you can enjoy on them.

 Exploring Goa from a motorbike

 Once away from the tourist hype, Goa is a breath of fresh air.
 The land stretches into lush serenity and its natives are warm and full of curiosity.
 Feeling the wind in my hair on a hot Indian day is definitely an inviting perk!
 Travel Goa’s countryside is a must if you want to feel centered.

 Tip: Take a ride along the coast (Arambol- Mandrem-Querem- Calgunate- Baga Beach)